ErwanBarbedor/Plume_-_TextEngine/readme.md

 #### Fixes
 - Fix wrong space mode name.
 - Plume no longer see `a==4` as a statement.
+- Fix an error causing Plume to crash if a for loop go over the iteration limit.

 See the [changelog](doc/changelog.md) for older version